Spider-Man in film: Amateur works

 Amateur films about Spider-Man examine a range of interpretations of the character from ordinary people.
 Donald F. Glut produced the earliest known Spider-Man fan film in 1969, featuring the character battling in a California state park.
 It was Glut's final amateur film before pursuing an acting career.
 Spider-Man Versus Kraven the Hunter (1974) was director Bruce Cardozo's student project for his studies at New York University's Tisch School of the Arts.
-Lee, impressed by the ambitious scope, permitted the film's noncommercial exhibition, but refused Cardozo's proposals for a theatrical release because they did not share the same vision for a feature film.
+Lee, impressed by the film's scope, permitted its noncommercial exhibition, but refused Cardozo's proposals for a theatrical release because they did not share the same vision for a feature film.
 Spider-Man Versus Kraven the Hunter chronicles Kraven the Hunter's pursuit to kill Spider-Man in a conspiracy devised by Daily Bugle publisher J. Jonah Jameson.
 The film has seldom been shown since its release.
 James Krieg's Viva Spider-Man (1989) attempts to reimagine the first animated TV adaptation of Spider-Man.

 In 1992, Dan Poole developed The Green Goblin's Last Stand as an adaptation of The Amazing Spider-Mans "The Night Gwen Stacy Died" storyline.
 Poole financed the film's $400 budget with wages from his job as a mail clerk at the National Aquarium in Baltimore.
 He also performed most of the stunt work in The Green Goblin's Last Stand, including a simulated web slinging sequence that was recorded at an unoccupied office building.
 Other unauthorized depictions of Spider-Man include the Turkish exploitation film 3 Dev Adam (lit.
-'3 Giant Men', 1973), featuring the character as a villain, and Dariya Dil (1988).
+'3 Giant Men', 1973), featuring the character as the mastermind of a counterfeiting scheme, and Dariya Dil (1988).

 Production of amateur Spider-Man films has continued into the twenty-first century.
-Italian Spiderman (2007), a short film released in snippets on YouTube, parodies Italian adventure films of the mid-twentieth century though bears little resemblance to the source material.
+Italian Spiderman (2007), a short film released in snippets on YouTube, parodies Italian adventure films of the mid-twentieth century, though it bears little resemblance to the American comics.
 Spider-Man: Lotus (2023) depicts a story partially shaped by director Gavin J. Konop's struggles as a high school student.
 Konop crowdfunded $112,000 for the budget through Indiegogo and released the film in August 2023.
 Lotus was derided by fans, and leaked texts of racist comments sent by Konop and lead actor Warden Wayne drew widespread coverage in the media.